MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 | --- | --- |
 | In traditional networks, critical data access is governed by network perimeter control, not based on data sensitivity.
 Labels on sensitive data are applied manually, which typically results in inconsistent data classification. | A Zero Trust model applies strong authentication to data access requests, using policy to verify every identity, and ensuring identities have access to apps and data. <br><br> A Zero Trust model involves identifying sensitive data and applying classification and protection, including data loss prevention (DLP).
 Zero Trust includes defenses that protect your data even after it has left your controlled environment.
 It also includes adaptive protection to reduce insider risk. <br><br> In addition to these protections, Zero Trust includes continuous monitoring and threat protection to prevent and limit the scope of a data breach. |

 The guidance in this article walks through how to get started with and progress your strategy for identifying and protecting sensitive data.
-If your organization is subject to regulations that protect data, use the **Proactively meet regulatory and compliance requirements** article (in development) in this series to learn how to apply what you learn in this article to protecting data that is regulated.
+If your organization is subject to regulations that protect data, use the **Proactively meet regulatory and compliance requirements** article in this series (under development) to learn how to apply what you learn in this article to protecting data that is regulated.

 ## Why business leaders think about protecting sensitive data